cashubtc/nuts/pol.md

        - `current_hash = SHA256(current_hash || sibling.hash || bytes_8(current_sum) || bytes_8(sibling.sum))`
        - `current_sum = current_sum + sibling.sum`
 4. Ensure the resulting `(current_hash, current_sum)` is present as one of the peak roots in the `peaks` array of the proof.
+5. Derive the leaf position from the peak heights and `is_left` bits as specified in the sum-MMR Inclusion Proof Structure, and require it to equal `leaf_index`.
-5. Perform Peak Bagging on `peaks` from right to left:
+6. Perform Peak Bagging on `peaks` from right to left:
    - Let the bagged accumulator B_k = P_k (the rightmost peak).
    - For each peak P_i from right to left (i = k-1 down to 1):
      - `sum_B_i = sum(P_i) + sum(B_i+1)`